-During the year, the Committee met with members of the RMC and presentations were made outlining the work undertaken in managing risk monitoring systems, procedures for ensuring the Group Risk Register is being updated for new and emerging risks and the management of exposure to principal risks.
+During the year, the Committee met with members of the RMC and presentations were made outlining the work undertaken in managing risk monitoring systems, the categorisation of risks, procedures for ensuring the Group Risk Register is being updated for new and emerging risks and the management of exposure to principal risks.
 The work of the RMC is also central in putting consideration of risk to the fore in business decision making throughout the Group.
-The Committee reviewed the updated Risk Appetite Statements prepared by the RMC which were then presented to the Board for approval.
+In this respect the RMC conducted risk awareness workshops with employees from throughout the Group.
+The Committee reviewed with the RMC those activities assessed as creating the highest risk exposures and formulated a recommendation to the Board to continue those activities as being necessary to the Group's operations.
 The Committee also received regular reports throughout the year including internal audit reviews, operational and safety risk reviews including information technology and cyber security.
-In addition, the Chairman meets regularly with Group Internal Audit and the Committee approved the 2022 Internal Audit Plan.
+In addition, the Chair meets regularly with Group Internal Audit and the Committee approved the 2024 Internal Audit Plan.

-Report of the Audit Committee

-Continued

-The Committee undertook a review of the RMC and Internal Audit activities.
-The Committee noted that the internal audit function had not been resourced in the latter part of the year due to management changes.
-However, the Committee was satisfied that management had rectified the resourcing issue in early 2023.
-In the intervening period, existing finance personnel had been used to a limited extent to address any ad-hoc matters which arose.
-Notwithstanding the internal audit matter, the Committee was satisfied that all other risk management and internal control systems had been in place throughout the financial year.
-In conducting the review, the Committee acknowledges that the risk management and internal control system is designed to manage and mitigate rather than eliminate risk.
-The Committee was satisfied that the RMC and Internal Audit (for part of the year) were achieving their objectives and that the Group control environment remains appropriate and effective.
+The Committee reviewed the effectiveness and resourcing of the RMC and Internal Audit activities.
+The Committee was satisfied that all agreed risk management and internal control systems had been in place throughout the financial year.
+In conducting the review, the

+Committee acknowledges that the risk management and internal control system is designed to manage and mitigate rather than eliminate risk.
+The Committee was satisfied that the RMC and Internal Audit were achieving their objectives and that the Group control environment remains appropriate and effective.
 This assessment has been reported to the Board.